 I struggled to find my seat belt.
 It was stuck between the cushions.
 I found the seat belt and put it on.
-I prayed too.
+Silence filled the bus as I prayed.
 I was panicking a little – I couldn’t look out the window anymore.
 I threw my jacket over my head and breathed.

 Now that I look back, I see that I was only thinking of myself when I put my seat belt on (at the time I didn’t think of anyone else).
 I should have told everyone on the bus to fasten their seat belts.
 I thought about this, and I realized that’s not the kind of person that I want to be – just protecting myself.
 If that bus rolled down the mountain – many of my fellow student’s lives could have been saved by wearing a seat belt.

 My lesson is to not just think about myself!
 I want to protect other people.
 I need to be brave enough to speak up!

 Thankfully, because of our skilled bus driver, we made it safely to Rishikesh (after two hours of torture).
 However, we all agreed that we would NOT ride back that way!
 We loaded our suitcases on the bus, hiked for almost an hour to the other side of the Ganges river, and then took rickshaws to meet our bus.